 The application should be completed by a representative of the organisation with the authority to commit the organisation to a grant agreement.
 The representative is generally the President, Secretary, Treasurer, CEO, Manager or Coordinator.
 The organisation's constitution provides guidance on who in the organisation is authorised to sign legal documents on behalf of the organisation.

-A school can receive a New School grant one time only.
+An organisation can receive a New School grant one time only.

-Schools that receive a New School grant are required to wait for the next Per Capita funding round to apply for a Per Capita grant.
+Organisations that receive a New School grant are required to wait for the next Per Capita funding round to apply for a Per Capita grant.